sscro-ccri/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 #### Verifying the LDAP Authorizations in GeoServer

-In order to verify that the authorizations are working correctly, execute a query against GeoMesa by calling the WMS provider in your browser:
+In order to verify that the authorizations are working correctly, execute a query against GeoMesa by calling the WMS provider *over https* in your browser:

 {% highlight bash %}
 https://localhost:8443/geoserver/wms?service=WMS&version=1.1.0&request=GetMap&layers=geomesa:gdelt_auths&styles=&bbox=31.6,44,37.4,47.75&width=1200&height=600&srs=EPSG:4326&format=application/openlayers&TIME=2013-01-01T00:00:00.000Z/2014-04-30T23:00:00.000Z